SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Upgrading_a_DMA/Upgrading_Downgrading_Webapps.md

 > [!NOTE]
 >
 > - Any changes that have been done on the dashboards and low-code apps after the backup was created will be lost.
-> - New web functionality that depends on new features in the core processes will not be available anymore.
+> - New web functionality that depends on new features in the core processes will no longer be available.